Vitamin C: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Vitamin C is involved in many bodily reactions, from protecting our cells against damage caused by free radicals to supporting our immune response and helping our bodies produce energy.

-Vitamin C is also needed to form collagen, a protein that forms and keeps the structure of many of our bodily tissues (such as our skin, bones, teeth, blood vessels, tendons, etc).
-It also helps our bodies make key hormones and neurotransmitters that keep the healthy functioning of our brain and nervous system.
+Vitamin C is also needed to produce collagen, a protein that forms and keeps the structure of many of our bodily tissues (such as our skin, bones, teeth, blood vessels, tendons, etc).
+Plus, it helps our bodies make key hormones and neurotransmitters that keep the healthy functioning of our brain and nervous system.

 How much vitamin C do I need per day?